 \subsection{Results for Unknown Channel Model}

-1) {\it\bf Structural Update}: To better visualize the learning process of the $Q$-factor, we herein restrict our focus to the case where the communication channel is fixed and $\tau^{(i)}\in\{0,\dots,5\}$.
-Fig.~\ref{fig:Q} illustrates the evolution of the $Q$-factor under both standard~\eqref{eq:q learning} and structural~\eqref{eq:primal}-\eqref{eq:dual} updates.
-Both algorithms exhibit convergence, with the structural version demonstrating faster convergence.
-Furthermore, Fig.~\ref{fig:Q} reveals that the standard updates do not consistently satisfy the properties of monotonicity (Lemma~\ref{lemma:monototic q}) and superadditivity (Lemma~\ref{lemma:super}), whereas the structural updates largely adhere to these properties, which accounts for its faster convergence.
+1) {\it\bf Structural Update}: To better visualize the learning process of the $Q$-factor, we restrict our focus to the case where the communication channel is fixed and $\tau^{(i)}\in\{0,\dots,7\}$.
+Fig.~\ref{fig:Q} illustrates the evolution of the $Q$-factor under standard~\eqref{eq:q learning} and structural~\eqref{eq:primal}-\eqref{eq:dual} updates.
+While both approaches converge, the structural version demonstrates faster convergence.
+Furthermore, Fig.~\ref{fig:Q} reveals that the standard updates do not consistently satisfy the monotonicity (Lemma~\ref{lemma:monototic q}) and superadditivity (Lemma~\ref{lemma:super}) properties.
+In contrast, the structural updates largely preserves these properties, which accounts for its improved convergence behavior.

-2) {\it\bf Average Rewards}: Fig.~\ref{fig:reward} shows the average reward for the original setup described in Section~\ref{chap:sim setup}.
-While the final average rewards of both algorithms converge to the same value, the structural updates yield higher rewards during the learning process compared with the standard one.
+2) {\it\bf Average Rewards}: Fig.~\ref{fig:reward} shows the average reward for the setup described in Section~\ref{chap:sim setup}.
+While the final average rewards of both algorithms converge to the same value, the structural updates yield higher rewards during the learning process compared with the standard one.}